nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-* Find tasks by name/description is disabled.
+* Finding tasks by name/description is disabled.
 * Tasks can be found based on the lesson (find lesson by name) and `show` lesson to see list of tasks of the lesson.
   </box>